kairos-io/kairos/docs/src/pages/examples/configuration.md

 # Configuration after installation

-Kairos configuration mechanism is all based on cloud-config file.
+Kairos configuration mechanism is all based on the `cloud-config `file.

 By default, `kairos` reads in lexicographic order YAML cloud-config files in the `/usr/local/cloud-config` and `/oem` directories.